-But there is a much deeper level to Joseph's character that we hear in the Bible story that was read this morning.
-If we learn a bit about the practices of his day, we'll see more about who Joseph was.
+There is a much deeper level to Joseph's character that we hear in the Bible story that was read this morning.
+If we learn a bit about the marriage practices of his day, we'll see more about who Joseph was.

-As we learned last week, when Mary and Joseph were engaged, it was a year-long engagement contract, created by a ceremony conducted by the rabbi, under Jewish law.
+When Mary and Joseph were engaged, it was a year-long engagement contract, created by a ceremony conducted by the rabbi, under Jewish law.
 Following that year, a couple were married by the rabbi and married life together began.

-But in Mary and Joseph's life, as we know, life did not follow the traditional plan.
+But in Mary and Joseph's life, as we know, life did not follow the traditional plan at all.
 Mary was told by the Angel Gabriel that she was to have a son, who through the mysteries of God would be God's Son.
 And in the amazing bravery of that strange visitation Mary said: "Here am I, the servant of the Lord; let it be with me according to your word."

 But then she had to tell her fiancé Joseph.
 And in that moment Joseph was like any man who hears his wife-to-be is pregnant and he knows the baby isn't his.
-He didn't believe her, he thought she'd been unfaithful; his heart must have been broken.
+He didn't believethis far-fetched story of hers.
+He thought she'd been unfaithful; his heart must have been broken.
 So, Joseph began to make plans to quietly divorce her, breaking their binding one-year period of engagement.

 This seems like an understandable plan, given the circumstances, until we learn a bit more about the religious laws of the time.
-Matthew wants to make sure later readers understood, so we read this morning: "but Joseph, being a righteous man, (a man who loved and served God), and unwilling to expose her to public disgrace, planned to dismiss her (meaning divorce her) quietly."
+Matthew wants to make sure later readers understood, so we read this morning: "but Joseph, being a man who loved and served God, and unwilling to expose Mary to public disgrace, planned to divorce her quietly."

 It's the word "quietly" that tells us more about who Joseph was.
-Hamilton explains that under the religious laws of the day, there were two directions Joseph could take this.
+Hamilton explains that under the religious laws of the day, there were two directions Joseph could take this situation.

 If he told the rabbi and the village that Mary was pregnant and he wasn't the father, the religious law said that a woman who committed adultery would be stoned to death.

-The other option, and the one Joseph was choosing was to divorce Mary guietly.
+The other option, and the one Joseph was choosing was to divorce Mary quietly.